opsschool/curriculum/networking_201.rst

 netstat is very useful for checking connections on a box. netstat will show SOCKET, TCP, and UDP connections, in various connection states.
-For example, here's netstat showing all TCP and UDP connections in the LISTEN state, with numeric representation(in other words, all daemons listening on UDP or TCP with DNS and port lookup disabled).
+For example, here's netstat showing all TCP and UDP connections in the LISTEN state, with numeric representation.
+In other words, this shows all daemons listening on UDP or TCP with DNS and port lookup disabled.

 .. code-block:: console